isomerpages/csa-otcep/pages/2024 OTCEP Members.md

 on the topic of industrial cybersecurity and threats.</p>
 <p>Robert began his pioneering work in ICS/OT cybersecurity as a U.S. Air
-Force Cyber Warfare Operations Officer tasked to the National Security Agency, where he built a first-of-its-kind mission identifying and analyzing national threats to industrial infrastructure.
-He went on to build the industrial community's first dedicated monitoring and incident response class at the SANS Institute (ICS515) and the industry recognized cyber threat intelligence course (FOR578).</p>
+Force Cyber Warfare Operations Officer tasked to the National Security Agency, where he built a first-of-its-kind mission identifying and analysing national threats to industrial infrastructure.
+He went on to build the industrial community's first dedicated monitoring and incident response class at the SANS Institute (ICS515) and the industry recognised cyber threat intelligence course (FOR578).</p>
 <p>SC Media named Robert the Security Executive of the Year for 2022.
 A business
 leader but also technical practitioner, he helped lead the investigation